-We also care for orphans in several countries at this time – Kenya, Ethiopia, and Nicaragua.
+We also care for orphans in two countries at this time – Kenya and Nicaragua.

 We have animal husbandry projects going on in multiple countries that provide milk & meat and a growing income for widows and the poor.
 Contact our office if you would like to get in on the action!

 In Ethiopia, we have turned over the English school that we started and it is now self sustaining.
 The school we started in Sudan, CrossWay Christian School, is now being supported and run by the Sudanese people in Adoor, Sudan.
-We have helped to start a new school in Meki, Ethiopia, and are in the process of beginning a new school in Ben Town, Liberia.
+We have helped to start a new school in Meki, Ethiopia, and started a school in Ben Town, Liberia too.
+Nicaragua is next.

 CWI has held pastors conferences in a wide number of countries: Sudan, Tanzania, Kenya, Ethiopia, Liberia, Uganda, Pakistan, and Nicaragua.